LuigiaCristiano/jupyternots_training/README.md

 # Training Material for RDM at Hub Matter- HMC-HZB

-Material collection for the development of a Training offer in RDM in the framework of the Hub Matter Training and Outreach activities.
+Collection of training material and tools used for the development of a Training offer in RDM

+The framework is the Training and Outreach activities of Hub Matter-HMC at HZB